 The study of Ethics provides an excellent grounding in evaluative theory and reasoning for a professional future in the public service, the health sector, social work, with environmental agencies, and in business.
-Students gain the tools and capabilities they need to become inspirational leaders in their communities and in their working lives, enabling them to feel confident in their capability to reflect on doing 'the right thing' and following through on that reflection.
+You will gain the tools and capabilities you need to become inspirational leaders in your community and in your working life, enabling you to feel confident in your capability to reflect on doing 'the right thing' and following through on that reflection.

 Ethics may be taken as a minor.

-Note: There will be no new enrolments in the Ethics major, Graduate Certificate, or Graduate Diploma in 2018.
-Students enrolled in 2016 or previously should consult the Faculty of Arts and Social Science Office for programme advice.
+Note: There will be no new enrolments in the Ethics major, Graduate Certificate or Graduate Diploma in 2021 and onwards.
+Students enrolled previously are encouraged to contact the Division of Arts, Law, Psychology and Social Sciences Office for programme advice.

 On this page

 Code Paper Title Points Occurrence / Location PHILO106 Social and Moral Philosophy 15.0 24A (Hamilton), 24A (Online) & 24A (Tauranga) An investigation of contemporary moral and social issues from a practical ethics perspective.
 Issues may include abortion, animal welfare, discrimination, euthanasia, freedom of speech, genetic enhancement, privacy, punishment, and your online life.